Clyde-Kertzer/clydekertzer.com/_pages/about.md

 ---

 Hello!
 My name is Clyde Kertzer and I am a 3rd-year undergraduate studying math at University of Colorado Boulder.
 I plan on pursuing number theory in graduate school.
+I have also found that I also enjoy representation theory and character theory.

 ---